 AI cannot replace human creativity

 Even in an age of automation where websites, layouts, and logos can be created by data-eating algorithms, the need for human-centric design still remains the lifeblood of creativity.
-AI-powered tools only assist with repetitive, rules-based tasks.
-Designers are still required to define and create the experiences and emotional evocations that good design is intended to deliver.
+AI-powered tools assist with repetitive, rules-based tasks, but designers are still required to define and create the experiences and emotional evocations that good design is intended to deliver.

 Templates become imitative, repetitive, and unimaginative very quickly.
 Design is inherently a human process created by people for people.
 Creative design speaks to us on an emotional level, filled with nuance and subtlety that taps into the human experience.
-As a result, AI-powered creative tools and algorithms are unable to create designs that speak to us on a human level.
+As a result, AI-powered creative tools and algorithms are unable to create designs that speak to us on a human level without human guidance and creative direction.

 Poor problem solving